Mle50/Banana_Bread_Recipe/Banana_Bread_Recipe.md

 - 1 1/2 cups mashed very ripe bananas (3 to 4 medium)
 - 1/2 cup buttermilk
 - 1 teaspoon vanilla
-- 2 1/2 cups Gold Medal™ All-Purpose Flour
+- 2 1/2 cups All-Purpose Flour
 - 1 teaspoon baking soda
 - 1 teaspoon salt
 - 1 cup chopped nuts, if desired
 - RECOMMENDED: Hand mixer
 ## Steps
 1. Heat oven to 350*F
+> Make sure the racks have enough space in between them for the bread to go
-2. Grab a loaf pan that is 9x5x3 inches
+3. Grab a loaf pan that is 9x5x3 inches
+> Use either butter or cooking spray to grease the bottoms of the pans
+> This will help the bread to not stick
-3. In a large bowl, mix sugar, butter, and eggs
+4. In a large bowl, mix sugar, butter, and eggs
 > ![mix](mix.jpg)
+> You will need to soften the butter, can either leave it out or heat it up in the microwave
 > Make sure it is well blended!
 4. Add bananas, buttermilk, and vanilla and then mix with the hand mixer
 > ![mixer](mixer.jpg)